bitwarden/help/_articles/organizations/deploying-bitwarden-as-a-msp.md

 Read more: [Syncing Users and Groups with a Directory](https://bitwarden.com/help/article/directory-sync/)
 ## Best Practices and Other Information

+### Pricing for Partners
+Whether you’re reselling or using Bitwarden on behalf of clients, Bitwarden offers a transparent pricing model.
+Price is based on per user per month, and is not dependent on the deployment method (cloud, private cloud, or self-host).
+Volume discounts start at 500 seats.

+### Invoicing
+Bitwarden will invoice based on Organization Seats for yearly subscriptions and an invoice will be sent to the Billing Contact on your Account.
+With many of our MSPs, they add on or charge for additional services, so they prefer to handle billing their own clients.

+### Value-Added Services
+Partners have complete flexibility for how they want to structure additional services for Clients.
+Some examples of services are organization consulting and implementation, onboarding training, Collections management, Support, and Reporting.
+If you’d like to see an example of how to structure an invoice for your client, [contact us](https://bitwarden.com/contact/).

 ### Cross-Platform Accessibility
 One of the best parts about Bitwarden is that end-users can access it anytime, anywhere, from any device and any platform.